-Clearview Oakville Community Alliance (COCA), is the residents' association for the Clearview community.
-Regular meetings are usually held on the first Thursday of the month (except for July and August) - 7:30 p.m.
+Clearview Oakville Community Alliance (COCA), is the residents association for the Clearview community.
+Regular meetings are usually held at 7:30 pm on the first Thursday of the month (except for July and August).
 However; adjustments to the week are made occasionally.
 Any changes to the meeting schedule will be noted here.
 All residents are invited to attend and to bring forward community concerns or issues.
 Come out to meet your neighbours and learn about your community.
 You can always email us at email@example.com.

 Oakville Coyote Program